Which countries were the biggest lithium producers in 2017? Australia took the top spot, and it was followed by Chile and Argentina.

 8. United States

-Mine production: undisclosed
+Mine production: unknown

 Don’t forget to follow us @INN_Resource for real-time news updates.